Karanmangtani23/Smart-Home-Energy-Monitoring/README.md

 # ⚡ Smart Home Energy Management System

 ## 📜 Project Overview
-The **Smart Home Energy Management System** is a scalable and modular platform designed to monitor, analyze, and optimize energy consumption efficiently.
-Built with a **microservices architecture**, the system provides **real-time energy data**, **detailed analytics**, and **automated notifications** to help users manage energy usage effectively.
+The **Smart Home Energy Management System** is a scalable,serverless and modular platform designed to monitor, analyze, and optimize energy consumption efficiently.
+Built with a hybrid **microservices and serverless architecture**, the system provides **real-time energy data**, **detailed analytics**, and **automated notifications** to help users manage energy usage effectively.

 ## 🚀 Features
 - **Real-time energy monitoring** with REST APIs.
 - **Energy consumption analytics** for insights and optimization.
-- **Automated notifications** for usage alerts and efficiency tips.
+- **Automated notifications** for usage alerts and efficiency tips using AWS Lambda.
-- **User authentication** with JWT-based security.
+- **User authentication** with JWT-based security(Lambda).
 - **Microservices architecture** for modularity and scalability.
 - **Docker & Kubernetes** for seamless deployment.